 Four Points Sheraton

 When we finished installing new sound systems in two ballrooms at the Four Points Sheraton near Milwaukee’s international airport, management was surprised and pleased at how good they sounded.
-That’s because at Lewis Sound we normally go through the full computerized design and tuning process on the new sound system, just as we would with a concert hall.
+That’s because at Lewis Sound we normally go through the full computerized design and tuning process on new sound system, just as we would with a concert hall.
 We were also careful to limit access to key adjustment functions, to help keep the systems sounding good.

 The New Orleans Ballroom offers 7,900 square feet of meeting space, dividable into three separate meeting areas.
 We installed: